 (From 2010: Gretzky's last 40-goal season -- 41 goals -- was at age 30.)

-In his 30-year-old season, which was last year, Ovechkin hit the 50-goal mark for the third straight season, his fourth straight Rocket Richard Trophy and sixth overall.
+In his 30-year-old season, Ovechkin hit the 50-goal mark for the third straight season, his fourth straight Rocket Richard Trophy and sixth overall.
 He's minus-95 against the projection.

 Once Gretzky hit 30, his shots per game, and thus his goals per game, dropped considerably.
 After Gretzky's first full season as a 30-year-old (1991-92), he didn't score 40 goals again and had just two 30-goal seasons.
 I don't think Ovechkin will have the same erosion.

-This might be a little bullish, but it is the final season I have Ovechkin with a 50-goal-plus season, and it is only two years away.
-Some years, as we are seeing with Sidney Crosby this season, everything can go your way when it comes to scoring.
+This might be a little bullish, but it is the final season I have Ovechkin with a 50-goal-plus season, and it is only a year away.
+Some years, everything can go your way when it comes to scoring.
 Having one more big season from Ovechkin would help his chances.

 (From 2010: Steve Yzerman had his last 30-goal season at age 34, when he had 35 goals.)

 I have Ovechkin's goal erosion beginning two years from now, during his 34-year-old season.
 I am curious if, at any point in the coming years, Ovechkin will try to play 15 pounds lighter to counter losing speed in a league going almost exclusively with players who can wheel.
 If Ovechkin is going to break Gretzky's record, he needs to keep that childlike enthusiasm he has brought to the game since he first arrived.

 This would be Ovechkin's first season without at least 40 goals (in a full season) in nine years.

 37 (2022-23): 40

 (From 2010: Phil Esposito and Brendan Shanahan both had 40-goal seasons at age 37)